bdeore/design-patterns-array-visitors/README.md

     e.g. if number in the array is 11, set element at 11th position in reference array to 1. so, array[11] = 1
 3) go through all the elements in reference array and save the indices where value is 1. since, 11 was present in the array, value at 11th position in reference array will be 1 and number 11 will be stored in results.

-## Academic Honesty statement:

-"I have done this assignment completely on my own.
-I have not copied it, nor have I given my solution to anyone else.
-I understand that if I am involved in plagiarism or cheating an official form will be submitted to the Academic Honesty Committee of the Watson School to determine the action that needs to be taken. "

 Date:  July 15, 2020